Sami244234/Favelx-Optimazer/README.md

 1 - Download the Optimazer
 2 - Extract the Optimazer
-3 - open in exe app
+3 - open in exe ap